C6appybara/C6appybara.github.io/_posts/2024-12-04-amsi-bypass.md

 ## Bypassing Amsi Using C & MinHook

 Powershell can be a very powerful tool and can be used as a `LOLBin` which is used by attackers to stay stealthy on the victim's machine.
-The only downside with trying to use powershell to be stealthier is bloody `AMSI (Anti Malware Scan Interface)`.
+The only downside with using powershell for stealthier tasks is bloody `AMSI (Anti Malware Scan Interface)`.

+`AMSI` is designed to use the most **common** malware scanning and protection techniques provided by `Windows Defender`.